edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

     ...
 };
 ```

-    You can normalize the weights or not.
-It can help different analyst consider their own distribution of the weights based on their interests.
-It is a quantized framework of the input data to reflect the comprehensive changes of a website.

 The good thing is that we can have a unified way to compare different websites significant changes by using the same weights distribution.
 For the one website itself, we can use this data structure to give a total quantized "significant change" (e.g., weighted average of all N components of the input, each component can have a corresponding score function to change a string or a time variable to be an int).
 So we can develop more from this perspective.